 We’re finally tucking into courgettes from the garden, I haven’t bought carrots since June, and I have more beetroots than I really know what to do with!
 There are also little cucumbers and tomatoes finally forming on the plants, and as our chilli seeds didn’t sprout in the end, we bought a couple of chilli… Continue reading August Kitchen Garden Diary

+Gifted opportunity to visit Taste of the South.
 Last weekend, I had a day out with my sister courtesy of Taste of the South festival, and we definitely made the most of the sunny Bournemouth weather!
 The festival was based in a large field, with plenty of space for over 100 exhibitors, some chef demonstrations and some live music.
-We had a slow… Continue reading Taste of the South Food Festival & an interview with MasterChef 2012 winner Shelina Permalloo
+We had a… Continue reading Taste of the South Food Festival & an interview with MasterChef 2012 winner Shelina Permalloo

 We love eating lots of fresh veg and salad, so this year we’re growing our own.
 As you can imagine, I’m very excited.
 Having grown up in a village where having a vegetable patch is the norm, I was determined that I would do this myself when I left home – it’s just on a… Continue reading The Start of the Kitchen Garden: Growing our own veg

 This is a really easy recipe, that’s perfect for a midweek pasta dinner.
 The leeks go perfectly well with the creamy ricotta cheese and this is really satisfying.
 Serves 3–4, cooking time 40 mins You will need: 3 leeks, trimmed 1 stick of celery 1 tsp dried mixed Italian herbs 250g ricotta cheese (1 regular… Continue reading Leek & Ricotta Lasagne recipe